 Yes, there are many do-it-yourself methods, but most people need help to navigate the complexities of debt relief strategy.
 Additionally, you may find savings on your own, but you are much more likely to cut a greater number of debts with the help of a debt relief expert.

 If a company is FTC compliant and accredited by professional organizations such as the AFCC, IAPDA, NFCC, etc., chances are it is a legitimate company.
-With these accreditations, companies are held to higher standards and company employees receive another level of training in debt relief strategies, often leading to higher customer satisfaction.
+With these accreditations, companies are held to higher standards, and company employees receive additional levels of training in debt relief strategies, often leading to higher customer satisfaction.

 Not exactly.
 Some debt relief companies claim to provide all debt relief services, but most have specialties.